sally14/sally14.github.io/index.md

 -----------------

 ## Current work
 I am Salomé Do, a PhD student working at LATTICE (Ecole Normale Supérieure) and médialab (Sciences Po).
-I'm working on natural language processing and its applications to social sciences.
-Before that, I was a student at ENSAE, interested in machine and deep learning.

-My work aims at using modern NLP methods on large media corpora in order to provide quantitative insights on traditional questions in Media and Political Sociology.

-Some of my current projects include :
+I'm working at the crossroads between Natural Language Processing, Mass Media and Political Communication.

+The aim of my dissertation is to explore and assess **computational methods for news framing analysis**.
+More specifically, I investigate how supervised machine learning can help automate some parts of **content analysis methods**, and the requirements needed for SML to work.
+For instance, SML can automate the coding of simple lexical indicators, but up to which level of linguistic abstractness can we push the algorithms?
+How much manual coding do we really need for SML algorithms to be able to learn to automate the task?
+What should be the quality of this manual coding?
+Is it better to have crowdsourcers, or a few expert coders?
+Ultimately, my aim is also to question the utility of using such methods: when is SML really needed, and when can we just use manual content analysis methods?

+Through this methodological lens, **news framing analysis** is a particularly interesting object to study.
+The definition of frames and framing is still debated, and very difficult to operationalize.
+It draws on concepts in linguistic, rhetorics, stylistics, discourse analysis, etc., and involves multiple facets of language.
+Meanwhile, its effects on how we perceived the world are fascinating.

-- A project on the transformation of politics framing in french written press since 1950.
+A joint project (article currently under review) with Etienne Ollion and Rubing Shen uses SML to try to understand the **transformation of strategic news framing in french written press since 1950**.

-- A project on retrieving sourced reported statements in media corpora

-Some of my past projects include:
+Some of my past projects also include:

 - [A project on Bruno Latour's questionnaire on world-to-come after Covid-19 ](https://sally14.github.io/data/Where_to_land_after_the_epidemic_V2.pdf)
 - [A project on denial, delation schemes and controversies during Covid-19 crisis in France](https://doi.org/10.3917/scpo.lazar.2020.01.0223) (Published in Le monde d'aujourd'hui.
 Les sciences sociales au temps de la Covid., Presses de Sciences Po)
-- A contribution to the project " Mapping AI issues in media through NLP methods" (accepted at CHR2021)
+- A contribution to the project [" Mapping AI issues in media through NLP methods"](http://ceur-ws.org/Vol-2989/long_paper22.pdf) (accepted at CHR2021)

 ## Teaching